vectordotdev/vector/docs/specs/target.md

 In its simplest form, installing Vector consists of downloading the binary and making it executable, but leaves much to be desired for users looking to integrate Vector in real-world production environments.
-To adhere with Vector's ["reduce decisions" design principle], Vector must also be opinionated about how it's deployed, providing easy facilities for adopting Vector's [reference architectures][reference_architectures], [achieving high availability][high_availability], and [hardening][hardening]
+To adhere with Vector's ["reduce decisions" design principle][reduce_decisions], Vector must also be opinionated about how it's deployed, providing easy facilities for adopting Vector's [reference architectures][reference_architectures], [achieving high availability][high_availability], and [hardening][hardening]